Tim Truzy is a poet, short-story author, and he is currently working on several novels.

 Something began to bite the bait after a few minutes.
 Mark fought with the line, pulling, dragging his whole body to its full six feet trying to bring in the big fish.
 He reeled in the line more and the head of the fish appeared.
 Mark looked it in the eye.
 It seemed to not be struggling at all!
 If Mark didn’t know better, he believes the fish was grinning!
 Then, just as sudden, it hopped back into the water, and it waved its fin at him!

 Mark was puzzled.
-He thought it may have been a red drum, a shark, possibly a king mackerel.
-He wasn’t sure.
+He thought it may have been a red drum, or a shark.
 Perhaps, it was a sheepshead.
 They like the barnacles that attach to the pylons along the pier.
-He couldn’t be sure.
+He wasn't sure.

-Mark focused his view on the ships returning from whatever they did in the ocean.
-He figured if he was a captain aboard one of those ships, he would chase that fish to Atlantis.
-He realized he would like to be a ship captain.
-Mark figured the fishing would be glorious, and he smiled.
+Mark focused his view on the returning ships, coming back from whatever they did at sea.
+If he was a captain aboard one of those ships, he would chase that fish to Atlantis.
+He wanted to be a ship captain.
+Mark smiled, thinking the fishing would be glorious.

 Stranger on the Bench

-“May I take a seat on your bench?”
-He asked in a low but soothing voice.
-“Fish can do that you know.
+“May I sit?”
+He asked in a low soothing voice.
+“Fish can trick you.
 You think you’re about to take them in, and plop, plop, splash, they’re gone!”
 He laughed merrily.

 Mark looked at the man closer.
 He had the built of a football player.
 His arms were thick with muscles and his face as brown and joyful as the evening sky beyond his bench.
 The man was trying to comfort him for his loss.